ispras/casr/docs/usage.md

 `casr-dojo` provides a convenient way of uploading new and unique CASR reports to [DefectDojo](https://github.com/DefectDojo/django-DefectDojo) vulnerability management system.
-The findings deduplication is the same as in `casr-cluster -d` and based on filtered stack trace hashing.
+The findings deduplication is the same as in `casr-cluster -d` and based on filtered stack trace hashing for all CASR reports except UBSAN.
+UBSAN reports deduplication is based on crash source file and line number.
 The `casr-dojo` tool performs crash analysis by the following steps:

 1. Fill the default values for required DefectDojo [API parameters](https://demo.defectdojo.org/api/v2/oa3/swagger-ui/).
 You may